vgeadau/store/README.md

 - (3) Magic vales (numbers and text) were not externalized in all the unit tests (due time limitations), but the source code should not have such magic values.
 - (4) Use ObjectMapper instead of manual mapping, but I've chosen to avoid adding more dependencies.
-- (5) Instead of having multiple API(s) for getting a product, we could use something like GraphQL which allows writing one API while allowing user to filter the products by any combination of fields.
+- (5) Instead of having multiple API(s) for getting a product, I could use something like GraphQL which allows writing one API while allowing user to filter the products by any combination of fields.
+Although if I start to consider, we could have added multiple fields and if they are not null they could have been used for filtering.
+Still the GraphQL offers this out of the box without special implementation.
 - (6) BigDecimal should be used for Finance related calculus in java however I choose double for this POC
 - (7) Lombok / Builder pattern could have been used to obtain / create objects with more parameters.
+- (8) Product quantity not taken into consideration in the API(s).
+I could update GET API(s) to only bring those products that have quantity greater.